“The Gift of Adversity”

 Along the way, our firm has become the nation’s leading special-event fundraising educator, training over 13,000 nonprofit staff.
 The net result of our efforts has been to catalyze a $2 billion walkathon market, as well as elevate and professionalize the entire field of special-event fundraising.

 So where are we headed next?
 As we changed the world of special-event fundraising, our firm is now aiming to change the world of “corporate team building.”
-What currently passes for “corporate team building” technique seems to be off-the-mark: one thinks of ropes courses, trust exercises, bicycle-building projects, theater improv, and scavenger hunts.
+What currently passes for “corporate team building” technique seems to be off-the-mark: one thinks of ropes courses, “escape the room” games, bicycle-building projects, theater improv, and scavenger hunts.

 While I would love to share with you my personal response to all three of these powerful words, I will end now by sharing only what I believe are life’s three greatest gifts: